-Margaret Phillips, Ph.D., has been a tenured Professor of Pharmacology at UT Southwestern Medical Center since 2002.
+Margaret Phillips, Ph.D., has been a tenured Professor at UT Southwestern Medical Center since 2002, and she is currently Chair of the Department of Biochemistry with a secondary faculty appointment in the Deparment of Pharmacology.
 She received her B.S. in biochemistry from the University of California, Davis, in 1981 and her Ph.D. in pharmaceutical chemistry from the University of California, San Francisco, in 1988.

-She is a currently an editor of Eukaryotic Cell and serves on the scientific advisory committee for the Tropical Diseases Initiative at the University of Dundee, Scotland.
+She is a currently an Associate editor of Plos Pathogens and serves on the scientific advisory committee for the Tropical Disease Initiative at Dundee and of the University of Glasgow, Wellcome Trust Center for Molecular Parasitology.
+She is Co-Chair of the Gordon Conference on Biology of Host Parasite Interactions in 2018.

 Her board and committee service includes Medicines for Malaria Venture’s Expert Scientific Advisory Committee (2006-2008), the National Institutes of Health's Tropical Medical and Parasitology/Pathogenic Eukaryotes study section (2000-2005; 2009-2012; chair 2003-2005) and the WHO Steering Committee on Drug Discovery Research (1997-2006).